Sonnerz/The-Cookbook/README.md

 1.	**Logic must be written in Python.
 HTML, CSS, and JavaScript can be used to enhance the look and feel of the cookbook.**<br>
 CSS, HTML, Python and JavaScript were all employed to deliver the project requirements.
 2.	**Whenever possible, strive to use semantic HTML5 elements to structure your HTML code better.**<br>
-Semantic HTML5 elements were used throughout.
+Semantic HTML5 elements were used in the template files.
 3.	**The website must be data-driven and can rely on structured data, unstructured data or a mix of structured and unstructured data.**<br>
-The website is data-driven and relies on unstructured data
+The website is data-driven and relies on unstructured data.
 4.	**CRUD operations can be carried out using either SQL (e.g. MySQL/SQLite/Postgres) or NoSQL (e.g. MongoDB).**<br>
 CRUD operations are carried out using MongoDB. <br>
 5.	**Use Flask, a micro-framework, to run your application.
 Provide instructions on how to run your project locally in your README.**<br>
 Flask is used to run the application.
 6.	**Make sure your site is as responsive as possible.
 You can test this by checking the site on different screen sizes and browsers.**<br>
-The site is as responsive as possible and has been user tested and tested using dev tools<br>
+The site has been designed to be responsive and has been user tested and tested primarliy using Chrome dev tools<br>
 7.	**Share details of how you created your database schema in your README.
 Consider sharing working drafts or finalised versions of your database schema in a 'Database Schema' folder in your repo.
 Provide a link to this folder in your README.**<br>
 A Database Schema folder can be found in my GitHub repo and further information can be found in the database section of this README – [Database Design](#dbdesign).<br>
 8.	**We advise that you write down user stories and create wireframes/mockups before embarking on full-blown development.**<br>
 [Scenarios](#Scenarios) and [Wireframes](#Wireframes) are included in this README <br>
 9.	**The site can also make use of CSS frameworks such as Bootstrap, just make sure you maintain a clear separation between the library code and your code.**<br>
-Bootstrap 4 was used and custom css was created using SASS
+Bootstrap 4 was used and custom css was created using SASS.
+Custom SCSS files can be in the SCSS folder.
 10.	**Write a README.md file for your project that explains what the project does and the need that it fulfils.**<br>
 A README.md has been provided
 11.	**It should also describe the functionality of the project, as well as the technologies used.**<br>
-The README has been divided up into Strategy, Scope, Structure, Skeleton and Surface Each section deals with the functionality and technologies being developed/used at the time.
+The README has been divided up into Strategy, Scope, Structure, Skeleton and Surface Each section deals with the project at different points in its lifecycle.
 12.	**If some of the work was based on other code, explain what was kept and how it was changed to fit your need.**<br>
-There are comments throughout explaining what inspired my code
+There are comments in my code explaining what inspired my code and if it was taken from another source.
 13.	**A project submitted without a README.md file will FAIL.**<br>
-A ReadME has been supplied.
+A README has been supplied.
 14.	**Use Git & GitHub for version control.
 Each new piece of functionality should be in a separate commit.**<br>
 Git was used for version control and used regularly throughout development.
 15.	**Deploy the final version of your code to a hosting platform such as Heroku.**<br>
-The app has been deployed to Heroku and GitHub
+The app has been deployed to Heroku and GitHub.
+The app is hosted on Heroku and the source code is available on GitHub.

 ##  Non-requirements for this project: